dwilliams-gs/web-framework-example/README.md

 ## Quick Start

 The primary use of [gsauto-core-web](https://github.com/gymshark/gsauto-core-web) is the automation of the driver management to be used within a web based automation framework.
-For using this feature the dependency relies on a number of configuration files to be accessed form within `src/test/resources`
+For using this feature the dependency relies on a number of configuration files to be accessed from src/test/resources within the consuming framework.

 -   `configuration.yml` Main configuration file which defines the default test configuration parameters.